laacz/advent-of-code/2019/readme.md

 ## Day 06

+First part was easy enough.
+Got lost with actual Rust implementation tho.

-Struggled a bit.
+Struggled a bit more with the second part.
 Mainly due the unfamiliarity with Rust.
 Somehow it takes a longer while to translate my thinking into Rust than into Go, for example.